pi0neerpat/indexer-docker-compose/monitoring/README.md

 ## Add Data Sources

-We will use the Docker bridge IP again for this step, so that Grafana can access Prometheus.
+We will use the Docker bridge IP again for this step, so that Grafana can access the Prometheus and Postgres containers.

 Navigate to `grafana.mysite.com/datasources`, and use the green button "Add data source" to add a new source.